Appitome/spotlight/README.md

 ```
 cd /home/pi/spotlight
 ```
+> pi@raspberrypi:~/spotlight $

 Inside this folder, all files can be viewed using the command:
 ```
 ls
 ```
 A couple of modules are required to be installed before the main program can be run.
-Enter the following command:
+Run the following command:
 ```
 python installer.py
 ```
- - During the setup process some questions will be asked
+ - During the setup process some questions will be periodically asked:
    - ***y*** continue, ***y*** continue, ***1*** RGB Matrix Bonnet, ***1*** Quality, ***y*** continue
- - If asked to reboot, select the '***no***' option.
-The program will manually reboot once finished.
+ - When asked to reboot, select the '***no***' option.
+The program will automatically reboot once finished.

-Once the terminal prompts that the Pi is rebooting, allow a couple minutes for the device to boot.
+Once the terminal prompts that the Pi is rebooting, allow a couple minutes for the device to fully boot before proceeding.
+Press enter to confirm the client has disconnected.

-To check that the Pi has successfullly rebooted, ping to confirm, reconnect using SSH, and reaccess the working directory
+To check that the Pi has successfullly rebooted, ping to confirm, then reconnect using SSH and reaccess the working directory.
 ```
 ping raspberrypi.local
 ```